 Applications are submitted electronically and include a nonrefundable application fee.
 You will need to upload the following items as part of your application:

 A copy of an official transcript from each institution attended, regardless of the number of credits or semesters completed.
 Transcripts not in English must be accompanied by a certified translation.
 Penn State alumni do not need to request transcripts for credits earned at Penn State, but must list Penn State as part of your academic history.
 Upon admission and your acceptance of admission, you will be asked to send an additional official transcript.
 You will receive instructions at that time.

 You may be able to apply a maximum of 15 credits earned as a graduate nondegree student to the degree program.
-If you have taken courses as a nondegree student, you should email the College of Engineering at email@example.com to see if those credits may apply.
+If you have taken courses as a nondegree student you should work with your degree program to transfer these credits.

 - Choose "WORLD CAMPUS" as the campus